 I recently did a review of the C.Scope 6MXi that you can find HERE at Dirt Digest Magazine.
 My plan was to use it here in Texas at some different spots and do my review.
 After using it at an iron infested site I then planned take it to Ohio to do some relic hunting with it and finish the review.
-I was able to get some good time on the detector here in Texas but unfortunately plans changed and I wasn’t able to make the trip to Ohio.
+I was able to get some good time on the metal detector here in Texas but unfortunately plans changed and I wasn’t able to make the trip to Ohio.

 The reason I decided I wanted to take it to Ohio is I was so impressed with its ability to handle the heavy iron and I suspected in heavy iron it would really excel.
 Unfortunately I don’t have any sites here in Texas in plowed fields.
 I decided to get a hold of my good friend, Donnie Lang in Ohio who spends most of his time in the fields where houses and other structures were that have been gone a hundred years or more and iron is the most challenging part and asked him if he would use it relic hunting.
 Donnie was happy to give it a try.